 David and Mary Lodge – Parents of Christopher Lodge, Heart & Sold Artist, based in Telford UK: We are so pleased with the way that the co-operative has helped our son Christopher to have his artwork displayed in impressive exhibitions both in England and in New York.
 Each time we have met and seen the work of other artists with Down syndrome from all over the world, and Christopher has been greatly stimulated and encouraged by the experience.

 Chris writes: Dear Suzie.
 Thank you for the work you and Paul did to show people my paintings. its great.
 Love from christopher.

 Julie Webster – Mum of Josie Webster, Heart & Sold Artist, based in Sydney Australia: I have learnt through meeting the other parents involved with Heart & Sold that we are all very like minded in encouraging our children to try new things and ignore boundaries.
 The Heart & Sold inititave embodies this view in providing a platform to showcase the successes of the artists that have gone the extra mile and put in the work with the support of encouraging parents who have continually had to think outside of the box and not be part of the status quo.
 There is great merit in this in respect of advocacy.

-Wendy O’Carroll – Mum of Oliver Hellowell – Heart & Sold photographer, based in Somerset UK: I believe the important thing here is the existence of an organisation whose sole purpose and function is to celebrate and promote the art and talent of young people with Down Syndrome.
+Wendy O’Carroll – Mum of Oliver Hellowell – Heart & Sold photographer, based in Somerset UK: I believe the important thing here is the existence of an organisation whose sole purpose and function is to celebrate and promote the art and talent of individuals with Down Syndrome.
 We have enjoyed feeling ‘part of’ something and are grateful for the opportunities and contacts sought out by Suzie with which to promote all the artists.
-I think the benefits of having an organisation which represents this group of young artists as a whole is not to be underestimated – there is nothing else like it.
+I think the benefits of having an organisation which represents this group of artists as a whole is not to be underestimated – there is nothing else like it.